junxit/us-congress-bills-119/bill.md

   - **(2)** by adding at the end the following new paragraph:
     > - **(2)** *Exception* Paragraph (1) shall not apply with respect to any dismissal which is solely based on a determination of the Tax Court not to toll the period for filing a petition under section 6213(a).

-- **(c)** *Effective date* The amendments made by this subsection shall apply to filings made after the date of the enactment of this Act.
+- **(c)** *Effective date* The amendments made by this section shall apply to filings made after the date of the enactment of this Act.
 - **(d)** *No inference* The amendment made by subsections (a) shall not be construed to create any inference with respect to the jurisdiction of the Tax Court with respect to any petition filed on or before the date of the enactment of this Act.